doaleix/apx-manual/docs/20-Customer-Assignment-Model/03-uprns.md

 ------------

-End customers can be assigned in a Splitterbox port as by solely referencing the UPRN.
+End customers can be assigned in a Splitterbox port by solely referencing the UPRN.

 It is very similar to the process described in the previous <u>[section](02-clients.md#client-selection)</u>